 How do you validate the generated cell lines?

-Depending on the target and your specific requirements we can analyse titer,growth, stability and product quality.
+Depending on the target and your specific requirements we can analyze titer, cell growth properties, target gene copy number and stability as well as product quality.

 Stem Cell Services

 What kind of cells can be cultured, characterized or differentiated?

 We work with all kind of human iPS cell lines (healthy, diseased, modified).
 Other stem cell types can be analyzed or differentiated on demand.